Frequently Asked Questions

 Is there a payment deadline?

-Yes, we can only accept payments up to 1 August (one year foundation programme) & 8 November (fast-track foundation programme).
+Yes, we can only accept payments up to 1 August for the Septermber intake programmes & 8 November for the January intake programmes.
 In specific cases late payments will be accepted.
 This is due to the visa process outlined below.
 You can pay on a conditional offer, even with documents outstanding.
-You must then satisfy all outstanding document requirements by 1 August (one year foundation programme) & 8 November (fast-track foundation programme).
+You must then satisfy all outstanding document requirements by 11 August for the Septermber intake programmes & 8 November for the January intake programmes.
 In case you receive your official final academic diploma later, it is possible to submit it after the deadlines mentioned above.

 How do I prove financial means?